 DSLR Camera Body

 I pulled my first DSLR out of the box on Christmas morning of 2013.
-The only thing I know how to do with it was how to turn it on and take the lens cap off (which, to this day, I nearly much always forget to do until after I go to set up my first shot and only see black).
+The only thing I knew how to do with it was how to turn it on and take the lens cap off.

 I started on a Canon Rebel T3i, a crop sensor camera body, and it was the perfect DSLR for a beginner.
 The Canon Rebel T5i replaced the T3i.